-The potential for upside risks to UK gilt yields and PWLB rates, especially for longer term PWLB rates include: -
+The potential for upside risks to current forecasts for UK gilt yields and PWLB rates, especially for longer term PWLB rates include: -

-- A further surge in investor confidence that robust world economic growth is firmly expected, causing a flow of funds out of bonds into equities. - UK inflation returning to significantly higher levels than in the wider EU and US, causing an increase in the inflation premium inherent to gilt yields.
+- Uncertainty around the risk of a UK exit from the EU. - The commencement by the US Federal Reserve of increases in the Fed. funds rate causing a fundamental reassessment by investors of the relative risks of holding bonds as opposed to equities and leading to a major flight from bonds to equities. - UK inflation returning to significantly higher levels than in the wider EU and US, causing an increase in the inflation premium inherent to gilt yields.